Distributed Local Verification using Proofs with(out) Errors: Verification Problems with Erroneous Proofs

+Before moving to the proof of Proposition \ref{prop:diff_view_dist}, let us mention the trivial (oracular) LCP for bipartiteness.

+\textbf{Setup (Oracular Proof and Base Algorithm):} In a bipartite graph $G = (X,Y)$, we can simply use $2$ distinct proof labels and view distance $1$ for each node, where each node in $X$ gets $0$, and each node in $Y$ gets $1$.
+For verification, we denote the base (error-free variant) algorithm running at each node by $\mathcal{A}_0$-\textsc{bipartite}.
+It makes a node $v$ accept if all $u \in N_1(v)$ have a different proof label than its own.

-In the absence of adversarial errors, we already have a trivial oracular labeling $L_O^3$ using only $2$ labels for verifying bipartiteness.
-In the presence of erroneous labels, the proof of Proposition~\ref{prop:diff_view_dist} is considerably simpler than in the case of cycle detection (Section~\ref{subsec:cycle-detection-with-errors}), and therefore we present only a concise argument.
-The following simple observation forms the foundation of the proof.
+We call \framework{}-Framework$(\mathcal{A}_0\textsc{-bipartite}, i)$, and to establish its correctness with respect to bipartiteness, we must show that Proposition \ref{prop:diff_view_dist} holds.
+The proof of Proposition~\ref{prop:diff_view_dist} is considerably simpler than in the case of cycle existence or cycle-freeness, and therefore we present only a concise argument.
+The proposition for bipartiteness can be rewritten as follows.

-\emph{In any labeling that satisfies the local verification condition for bipartiteness, the labels along every simple path must alternate between $0$ and $1$; equivalently, once the label of a single vertex on the path is fixed, the labels of all other vertices on that path are uniquely determined by the parity of their distance from it.}